gjbex/Fortran-MOOC/docs/coding_best_practices.md

 ## Stick to the standard

-The official syntax and semantics of a programming language like Fortran is defined in official specifications.
+The official syntax and semantics of a programming language like Fortran are defined in official specifications.
 All compilers that claim compliance with these standards have to implement these specifications.

 However, over the years, compiler developers have added extensions to the specifications.
 The Intel Fortran compiler for instance can trace its ancestry back to the DEC compiler, and implements quite a number of Fortran extensions.
 Similarly, the GCC `gfortran` compiler supports some non-standard features as well.